 3. WHALE WATCHING (& other marine wildlife)

 Several species of whales routinely migrate through the Alaska coastal waters.
 The most frequently spotted are humpback whales and orcas.
-And, fortunately, the best time to view these migrating creatures in Alaska is between May and early September – a period that coincides with the Alaska cruise season.
-Indeed, the chances of seeing a whale on a whale watching tour are so high that many tour operators will offer a money back guarantee.
+And, fortunately, the best time to view these migrating whales in Alaska is between May and early September – a period that coincides with the Alaska cruise season.
+Indeed, the chances of seeing a whale on a whale watching tour are so high that many tour operators will offer a money-back guarantee.